Did you know that Alberta has the highest distracted driving rates in Canada?

 What is considered to be distracted driving?

-- Using your phone in your hands (texting emailing talking et cetera)
+- Using your phone in your hands (texting, emailing, filming video, etc.)

-- Using any electronic devices like laptops cameras music players and gaming platforms
+- Using any electronic devices like laptops, cameras, video entertainment displays, music players and gaming platforms

 - Entering information into GPS

-- Personal grooming (brushing your hair flossing your teeth putting on makeup shaving et cetera)
+- Personal grooming (brushing your hair, flossing your teeth, putting on makeup, shaving, etc.)

 - If you allow anything to interfere with your access to your vehicle’s controls or obstructs your vision